doersino/UnicodeMathML/README.md

 ### Node

 While I haven't tested server-side translation of UnicodeMath into MathML, there shouldn't be any problems integrating the core of UnicodeMathML into a Node project – it's all vanilla JavaScript.
-If you run into any trouble, don't hesistate to [file an issue](https://github.com/doersino/UnicodeMathML/issues)!
+If you run into any trouble, don't hesitate to [file an issue](https://github.com/doersino/UnicodeMathML/issues)!

 ### Configuration